Davey782/IT-Home-Lab/Windows/Remote-Desktop-RDP/README.md

 ## Steps

 1. Enabled Remote Desktop on Windows.
+2. Verified the user account was allowed to access the computer through Remote Desktop.
-2. Found the windows IP address.
+3. Found the windows IP address.
-3. Connected from kali using xfreerdp.
+4. Connected from kali using xfreerdp.
-4. Troubleshooted a firewall issue.
+5. Troubleshooted a firewall issue.
-5. Verified successful remote administration.
+6. Verified successful remote administration.

 ---